toeverything/AFFiNE-docs-archive/getting-started/install-affine-with-docker.md

 Ensure this step is completed successfully before continuing (you can rerun this command if you are unsure).

+---

-* Next we will run the AFFiNE project in Docker.
+2) Next we will run the AFFiNE project in Docker.

 ```
 docker run -it --name affine -d -v YOUR_PATH:/app/data -p 3000:3000 ghcr.io/toeverything/affine-self-hosted:latest
 ```

-Tips:

 * `--name` Optional - this makes it convenient for using and interacting with your Docker container - such as `docker restart affine`.
 * `-v` Optional - allows you to mount your data outside of Docker to your local machine.
 Remember to set `YOUR_PATH` to the directory of your choice.
 * `-p` Required - this sets the port for where AFFiNE is running and listening, we use the default 3000 if you need to change this only change the first number e.g. `[YOUR_PORT]:3000`
 * Finally, the image id is the version of AFFiNE you wish to deploy.
 Following this guide, it would be the same as the previous step - so `ghcr.io/toeverything/affine-self-hosted:latest`

+---

-* You can confirm that AFFiNE is running successfully by using the command
+3) You can confirm that AFFiNE is running successfully by using the command

 ```
 docker ps